Questions? Contact Hebrew@UA!

 Testing Office Hours:

 The Hebrew Credit by Exam is a written exam that can be taken by any student currently enrolled in a degree program at The University of Arizona.
-If you have prior knowledge of Modern Hebrew, you can take up to four exams and earn credit for JUS 103A, 103B, 203A and 203B.
+If you have prior knowledge of Modern Hebrew, with the approval of the Coordinator of the Hebrew Program, you can take up to four exams and earn credit for JUS 103A, 103B, 203A, and 203B.
+There are some required deadlines described below.

 Questions?
 Contact Hebrew@UA!